Your hard drive will crash

 Photo by Marcin Barłowski

-I was using Dropbox to move my lecture notes from my MacBook, where I wrote them, to my iPad, where I read them in class.
-So if I hadn’t found a work-around, I could have just taken the MacBook to class instead of the less bulky iPad.
+I was using Dropbox to move my lecture notes from my MacBook, where I wrote them, to my iPad, where I refer to them in class.
+So if I hadn’t found a work-around, I could have just taught from the MacBook instead of the less bulky iPad.
 No big deal.

-When it works, which is most of the time, Dropbox syncs the contents of your Dropbox folder to your various devices.
-I have it on an iMac, MacBook, and iPad.
+When it works, which is almost always, Dropbox syncs the contents of your Dropbox folder to your various devices.
+I have it on an iMac, MacBook, iPad, and iPhone.
 You could put it on a Windows box and an Android phone, if that’s what you’re into.
 You can also access it via any web browser.

 My friend—not so lucky.
 He used Dropbox to move his data from an old computer to a new one.
 Wiped the old hard drive…and then the new one crashed and had to be wiped and reset.
 The files were in Dropbox, but he couldn’t get to them until the outage was fixed.

 Nevertheless, the whole experience reinforces the necessity of having redundant backups.
 We all have horror stories about writing a great scene or story that later disappeared in a hard drive crash.
 In my case, an entire short story vanished into the ether because when we restored from the backup, it wasn’t there.
-The backup hadn’t been run between the time I wrote the story and the time of the hard drive crash.
+We were doing weekly manual backups back then, and the backup hadn’t been run between the time I wrote the story and the time of the hard drive crash.

-Hard drives are mechanical and like other mechanical goods they WILL fail — it is just a matter of when.
-A good hard drive will last up to 10 years — I’ve even seen a few little engines that kept chugging longer than that with some TLC — but most fail after about 5-10 years.
+Hard drives are mechanical and like other manufactured goods they WILL fail—it is just a matter of when.
+A high-quality hard drive can last up to 10 years—I’ve even seen a few little engines that kept chugging longer than that with some TLC.
+But that’s highly unusual and not secure enough for your unique creative work.

-Ideally, you want something automated that backs up continually.
-Microsoft’s Backup and Restore and Apple’s Time Machine will do this.
-You just need a honkin’ big external drive to connect them to, and it needs to be on all the time.
-Otherwise, you have to remember to turn it on.
+Ideally, you want something automated that backs up continually, automatically, without you having to think about it or do anything.
+Microsoft’s Backup and Restore and Apple’s Time Machine both do this.
+You just need a honkin’ big external backup drive to connect them to.
+If you use a desktop computer, you can leave it connected and running all the time.

-Automated backups are best.
-If you don’t have them, put a system or procedure in place to help remind you to back up your current work at the end of each session.
-Or even hourly.
-This is an area where you really can’t afford to do things by halves.
+If you haven’t already, establish a system or procedure to either automate your backups or help you remember to back up your current work at the end of each work session.
+This is an area in which you really don’t want to live through any of your own horror stories.

 You may also like...